Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Those that have the mutation will gradually lose their ability to hear, a process that often begins during childhood and then after 10 to 15 years, the hearing has been completely lost.
+Those who have the mutation will gradually lose their ability to hear, a process that often begins during childhood, and then after 10 to 15 years, the hearing will be completely lost.

-Eight weeks after the mice were treated, the researchers tested their hearing through noises.
-The mice that were treated responded to the sounds while the mice that were not treated but who had the mutation did not.
+Eight weeks after the mice were treated, the researchers tested their hearing to noises.
+The mice that were treated responded to the sounds, while the mice that were not treated but had the mutation did not.

 Other measurements showed that the mice treated had almost the same number of hair cells left in the inner ear as healthy mice, indicating that they heard about the same.